ruan-cat/QiuJiu-9.github.io/library/001-English/001-QJ-MapProjectileMZ/02-Script Command.md

 <font size=4>
 This command will generate a default projectile.
 You can add attributes in {} to change the setting of projectiles.
-The default attributes and their value are bellow:
+The default attributes and their values are bellow:
 </font>

 ```javascript